Mood Disorders in Teens

 Bipolar disorder.
 This type causes a mix of manic episodes and depressed periods, or times of flat

 or dulled emotional response.

 Disruptive mood dysregulation disorder.
-A teen with this type has ongoing grouchiness.
-He or she has a hard time controlling
+A teen with this type has ongoing grouchiness or irritability.
+They have a hard time

 Premenstrual dysmorphic disorder.
 This type causes depressive symptoms, grouchiness, and tension before a menstrual

 Mood disorder caused by a health problem.
 Many conditions can trigger symptoms of depression.
 These include cancer, injuries,